municipio-se/wp-plugin-hbg-event-manager/README.md

 # Helsingborg API Event Manager

-This plugin is an LTS version of the Helsingborg API Event Manager plugin.
+This plugin is an LTS version of the Helsingborg API Event Manager plugin v1.4.3.
 It is a WordPress plugin that turns your WordPress site into an event manager.
 It allows you to create and manage events on your site and then import them on other sites.